rvdz/hapycolor/docs/source/targets.rst

 the palette into six clusters according to their hues, and then, splits each one by their luminosity.
 That way, by taking the medoids of each clusters, we end up with twelve colors, a bright and a darker one for six different group of hues.
-The last four colors are a dark/normal version of the foreground and the backgroud colors.
+The last four colors are default values for the blacks and whites.

 In addition, hapycolor allows the user to choose whether or not the generated profile should be set as the default profile.